spiffe/spiffe.io/content/spire/docs/configuring.md

 * **Store in-memory**.
 In this strategy keys and certificates are only stored in-memory.
 This means that if the Server or Agent crashes or is otherwise re-started, the keys must be re-generated.
 In the case of the SPIRE Agent this typically requires the agent to re-attest to the Server upon restart.
 This strategy can be managed by enabling and configuring the memory key manager plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_keymanager_memory.md) and/or [SPIRE Agent](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_keymanager_memory.md).

 * **Store on disk**.
 In this strategy, keys and certificates are stored in a specified file on disk.
 An advantage of this approach is they survive a restart of the SPIRE Server or Agent.
 A disadvantage is that since they keys are stored in files on disk, additional precautions must be taken to prevent a malicious process from reading those files.
-This strategy can be managed by enabling and configuring the memory key manager plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_keymanager_disk.md) and/or [SPIRE Agent](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_keymanager_disk.md).
+This strategy can be managed by enabling and configuring the disk key manager plugin for the [SPIRE Server](https://github.com/spiffe/spire/blob/master/doc/plugin_server_keymanager_disk.md) and/or [SPIRE Agent](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_keymanager_disk.md).

 Alternatively, SPIRE can be configured to integrating a custom backend such as a secret store through third party key manager plugins.
 The guide on [Extending SPIRE](/spire/docs/extending/) covers this in more detail.